Written by:

 The first question is: what does the user need to do, and what's the simplest possible path to let them do it?

 Before any visual decisions, you need a clear user flow.
 What happens when someone opens the product for the first time?
 What's the first action they take?
 What comes after that?
 Where could they get confused or drop off?
+These are the questions that determine whether your product actually works, and they need answers before anyone opens Figma or writes a single line of code.

 Your idea has a feeling.
 The product needs to match it.

+& the Table is a good example of what happens when it does not.
+The idea was clear: intimate conversations, warmth, connection between women.
+The website captured that feeling beautifully.
 But when the app was built, that feeling didn't make it through.
 The visual language changed, the warmth was gone, the experience felt generic.
 The idea and the product stopped telling the same story.

 What you actually need before you start building

 None of this requires a full design agency or months of work.
 A focused sprint with the right person can get you from idea to a buildable, coherent product in a matter of weeks.
+What it does require is doing things in the right order.
+Flow before visuals.
+Direction before details.
+Clarity before code.

 The takeaway